|Originating/Responsible Department: Human Resources|

 INTERPRETATION AND APPLICATION

 2. This Policy applies to all members of the University of Ottawa community, including the Board of Governors, employees, volunteers, students and visitors.
-Contractors hired by the University are also expected to observe and comply with this Policy where warranted.
+Contractors hired by the University are also expected to comply with this Policy where warranted.

 3. It is University policy to maintain a safe work and study environment, and to comply with health and safety legislation, regulations and orders.
-The University promotes and seeks to protect the health, safety and well-being of all members of the University community.
-The University is committed to
+The University promotes and seeks to protect the health, safety and well-being of all its members, and is committed to

 HEALTH AND SAFETY RESPONSIBILITIES